OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/NeoBooks Intro.md

 - As social documents, nuggets contribute to [[Collective Intelligence]].
 - Nuggets are [composable](https://en.wikipedia.org/wiki/Composability) (reusable in other narratives or NeoBooks)

 To create an eBook, we roll these nuggets up in the order dictated by a Table of Contents, add front matter and back matter, then use software that exports documentation and books.
-(Lots more on creating your own NeoBook [[Creating a NeoBook|here]].)
+(Lots more on creating your own NeoBook [[Creating a NeoBook (start here)|here]].)